typesafehub/sbt-scala-milestone/README.md

 ```
 //remove once you are done with releasing against Scala Milestone
-addSbtPlugin("com.typesafe.sbt" % "scala-milestone-plugin" % "1.0")
+addSbtPlugin("com.typesafe.sbt" % "sbt-scala-milestone-plugin" % "1.0")
 ```

 ### Configure settings

-Now you need to append `scalaMilestonePluginSettings` to your settings.
+Now you need to append `sbtScalaMilestonePluginSettings` to your settings.

 If you are using single project build configured with `build.sbt` file here's bash snippet that will do the job for you: